Reading and Literacy Leadership Specialist Credential, How to Apply

 Follow the steps below to apply to the Reading and Literacy Leadership Specialist Credential Program:

 - You must first apply to the California State University via Cal State Apply.

 - Next, request official transcripts.

-	- Then, apply to the SDSU College of Education program which offers the

-	credential you seek.
+- Then, submit the program application to the SDSU College of Education program which offers the credential you seek.

 1. Cal State Apply